sigmod/sqlpp/document.md

       { "user_id": 1, "org_name": "geomedia" }
     ]

+Note that `UNNEST` has the "inner" semantics --- if a user does not have any employment history, the tuple corresponding to the user will not be emitted in the result.
 SQL++ allows correlations among different from terms, i.e., a right side `From` binding expression can refer to variables defined on its left side.
 A equivalent unnesting query could be rewritten as:

-    SELECT ELEMENT employment."organization-name"
+    SELECT user.id user_id, employment.`organization-name` org_name
-    FROM FacebookUsers AS user,
-    	user.employment AS employment
-    WHERE user.id = 1
+    FROM FacebookUsers AS user, user.employment AS employment WHERE user.id = 1;

-Note that `UNNEST` has the "inner" semantics --- if a user does not have any employment history, the tuple corresponding to the user will not be emitted in the result.
-However, `LEFT OUTER UNNESt` has the "left outer" semantics --- the following query will return a result set that only contains a `NULL` if the user does not have any employment history.

-	SELECT ELEMENT employment."organization-name"
+### <a id="Left_outer_unnest">Left outer unnest
+`LEFT OUTER UNNESt` has the "left outer" semantics.
+For example, field `foo` does not exist in the record for the user with id being 1, but the returned result set still contains the user's id.

+    SELECT user.id user_id, employment.`organization-name` org_name
     FROM FacebookUsers AS user
-    LEFT OUTER CORRELATE user.employment AS employment
+    LEFT OUTER UNNEST user.foo AS employment
     WHERE user.id = 1;

+It returns:

+    [
+      { "user_id": 1 }
+    ]

-The next example shows a query that joins two tables, FacebookUsers and FacebookMessages, returning user/message pairs.
+The next example shows a query that actually joins two tables, FacebookUsers and FacebookMessages, returning user/message pairs.
 The results contain one record per pair, with result records containing the user's name and an entire message.
+The query can be seen as for each Facebook user, unnest the entire `FacebookMessages` collection and then filters the output with condition `message.\`author-id\` = user.id`.
+Apparently, the underlying query processor will generate a query plan using hash join to evaluate the query since the condition is based on equality of fields from `FacebookUsers` and `FacebookMessages`.

 #### Example

     SELECT user.name uname, message.message message
-    FROM FacebookUsers user,
+    FROM FacebookUsers user, FacebookMessages message
-    	       FacebookMessages message
-    WHERE message."author-id" = user.id;
+    WHERE message.`author-id` = user.id;

+It returns:

+    [
+      { "uname": "MargaritaStoddard", "message": " can't stand at&t its plan is terrible" },
+      { "uname": "MargaritaStoddard", "message": " dislike iphone its touch-screen is horrible" }, { "uname": "MargaritaStoddard", "message": " can't stand at&t the network is horrible:(" }, { "uname": "MargaritaStoddard", "message": " like verizon the 3G is awesome:)" }, { "uname": "MargaritaStoddard", "message": " can't stand motorola the touch-screen is terrible" }, { "uname": "IsbelDull", "message": " like t-mobile its platform is mind-blowing" }, { "uname": "IsbelDull", "message": " like samsung the plan is amazing" }
+    ]

+## <a id="Join_clause">Join clause
 An equivalent query of the join query above can be written as:

     SELECT user.name uname, message.message message